Timmins: Tourism

 Some of the main tourist attractions within the city include: The Timmins Museum and National Exhibition Centre, Cedar Meadows Wilderness Tours, Mount Jamieson Resort (formerly known as Kamiskotia Snow Resort), Porcupine Ski Runners Cross-Country Trails and Chalet, Hollinger Golf Club, Spruce Needles Golf Club, the Sandy Falls Golf Club, the McIntyre Community Building and the Timmins Snowmobile Club.
 Snowmobiling impacts the Timmins economy, as tourists travel from all over North America to explore area trails.

 Hollinger Park is one of the city's main recreational spaces.
 The park is divided in two sections, the north side being the public park area, with the south side having a regulation sized baseball diamond and two soccer fields for more organized outdoor recreational endeavours.
 The baseball park has been home to the Timmins Men's Baseball League since 1985.
 Former Timmins resident Shania Twain played a concert at Hollinger Park on July 1, 1999.
 An estimated 22,000 people attended the outdoor concert.

 The Pioneer Museum is located 39.5 km northeast of the city centre in Connaught, a community of 400 people.
 Nearby communities include Barbers Bay, Dugwal, Finn Road, Hoyle, Ice Chest Lake, McIntosh Springs and Nighthawk.
 Local history in the area dates back over 300 years.

 La Galeruche Art Gallery, located at 32 Mountjoy Street North (Centre Culturel La Ronde), provides local francophone artists with a venue to exhibit and sell their work.
 The building has since been torn down, but plans to rebuild are underway, as of March 2022.

 The Porcupine Miner's Memorial tribute is a statue of the miner, head frame and tablets bearing the names of 594 miners killed in mining accidents were unveiled in 2008.
 The following year, the statues of a mother and two children were unveiled to commemorate those families left behind.

 The Timmins Public Library was constructed in 2005 with locally manufactured products, using wood as the main structural material, making efficient use of natural resources while reducing construction waste.
 The eco-friendly design was recognized by the Green Building Initiative, and the building achieved a 3 Green Globes rating for its efficient use of resources and sustainable development.

 Sports

 The Timmins Rock of the Northern Ontario Junior Hockey League represent Timmins in hockey.
 They are the city's junior A team.
-And their affiliate, Timmins Majors, of the Great North Midget League, are the Midget AAA team.
-They both play at the McIntyre Community Building.
+And their affiliate, Timmins Majors, of the Great North U18, are the U18 AAA team.
+They both play at the iconic McIntyre Community Building.